Higher-dimensional spatial extremes via single-site conditioning: Main assumption and examples

 An equivalent limiting formulation under the existence of a joint density for the process $X$ is obtained by conditioning upon the precise value of $X(s_0)$.
 This can be seen via l'H\^opital's rule:

 The independence of the conditioning variable is also assured under this alternative formulation of the assumption, see e.g.\ \citet[][Proposition~5]{Wadsworthetal17}.
 Since all the processes that we will consider have densities, this alternative version may sometimes be useful (see Section~\ref{sec:examples}).
+Although the assumption of a density is very common for spatial statistical modelling, it may be of theoretical interest to consider the situation where this is not the case.
+We do not attempt to treat this here.

-The functions $a_{s-s_0},b_{s-s_0}$ appearing in limit~\eqref{eq:condlimit} can be characterized to some degree. \citet{HeffernanResnick07} detail various requirements in a bivariate setting under the assumption that the conditioning variable has a regularly varying tail, but with no marginal assumptions on the other variable.
+The functions $a_{s-s_0},b_{s-s_0}$ appearing in limit~\eqref{eq:condlimit} can be characterized to some degree. \citet{HeffernanResnick07} detail various requirements in a bivariate setting under the assumption that the conditioning variable has a regularly varying tail, i.e., power law type decay, but with no marginal assumptions on the other variable.
 If the conditioning variable has an exponential tail, these requirements translate to the existence of functions $\psi^1_{s-s_0},\psi^2_{s-s_0}$ such that for all $c\in \mathbb{R}$

 with local uniform convergence on compact subsets of $\mathbb{R}$; see also \citet{PapastathopoulosTawn16}.
 Conditions~\eqref{eq:abcondns} do not provide detailed information since the non-conditioning variable can have any marginal distribution, but any function $a_{s-s_0}$ or $b_{s-s_0}$ in~\eqref{eq:condlimit}, and later in Section~\ref{sec:model}, should satisfy these.
 Some modest additional structure is given in Proposition~\ref{prop:abcondns} of Appendix~\ref{app:proof} under assumptions on the support of the limit distribution.
 Generally the literature on conditional extremes is split according to whether the non-conditioning variable(s) are assumed to have a standard marginal form, such as the exponential tails in assumption~\eqref{eq:condlimit}.
 Standardization occurs in most applied literature \citep[e.g.][]{Keefetal13a} with the prescription for the assumed normalization following from a variety of theoretical examples, in conjunction with checks on the modelling assumptions.
 We follow this general approach with the identical exponential-tailed margins in assumption~\eqref{eq:condlimit}.
 In more probabilistic literature \citep[e.g.][]{DasResnick11,DreesJanssen17} standardization is typically not assumed, or involves heavy tails rather than exponential tails, such as in \citet{HeffernanResnick07}.